andrewpayne68/windows-terminal/README.md

 1. Check that the `Microsoft.PowerShell_profile.ps1` file in $profile is 'unblocked'
 2. In case of CONFIG ERROR - make sure the `jandedobbeleer.omp.json` file is present in your `C:\users\ [username]` folder
 3. Check that the folder under Documents is named `PowerShell` (tip - I copy paste WindowsPowerShell folder if there and then rename copied folder to PowerShell) and copy both `Microsoft.PowerShell_profile.ps1` and `powershell.config.json` files inside
-4. Make sure you have run Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
+4. Make sure you have run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser` whilst in the `PowerShell` area of Terminal (configured in Settings as Startup Profile)
 5. Try opening the PowerShell 7 app itself in Admin mode - and run the Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser again.
 6. Make sure the jandedobbleleer.omp.json is in your user folder (c:\users\username)